david-vazquez/keras_zoo/README.md

 - [Keras](https://github.com/fchollet/keras)

 ## Run experiments
-The architecture of the model is defined in fcn8.py.
-To train a model, you need to prepare the configuration in train file  where all the parameters needed for creating and training your model are precised.

-To train a model, use the command: `THEANO_FLAGS='device=cuda0,floatX=float32' python train.py`.
+All the parameters of the experiment are defined at config/dataset.py where dataset.py is the name of the dataset to use.
+Configure this file according to you needs.

+To train/test a model in Theano, use the command: `THEANO_FLAGS='device=cuda0,floatX=float32,lib.cnmem=0.95' python train.py -c config/dataset.py -e expName` where dataset is the name of the dataset you want to use and expName the name of the experiment.

+To train/test a model in TensorFlow, use the command: `CUDA_VISIBLE_DEVICES=0' python train.py -c config/dataset.py -e expName` where dataset is the name of the dataset you want to use and expName the name of the experiment.

 All the logs of the experiments are stored in the result folder of the experiment.

 ## Authors
 David Vázquez, Adriana Romero, Michal Drozdzal